laraadeboye/Steghub-Devops-Cloud-Engineer/AWS-CLOUD-SOLUTION-FOR-2-COMPANY-WEBSITES/aws-cloud-solution.md

 ** Creation of Hosted zone in AWS**
 This is not a free service.
 As at the time of this project, it is $0.5 per hosted zone per month for the first 25 hosted zone, then $0.1 per hosted zone per month for additional hosted zones.

-3. We will create a hosted zone in AWS Route 53 since we will be using a lot of AWS services like EC2, ALB.DNS management becomes easier and more powerful with a hosted zone, especially if you want to leverage AWS-specific features (like ALB alias records or health checks)
+3. We will create a hosted zone in AWS Route 53 since we will be using a lot of AWS services like EC2, ALB.
+DNS management becomes easier and more powerful with a hosted zone, especially if you want to leverage AWS-specific features (like ALB alias records or health checks)

 - Navigate to Route 53 Console from the AWS management Console.
 - click on **Hosted zones** in the left navigation panel > **Create hosted zone**